KittapatR/LaTeX-documentation-in-summary/README.md

 ## Plan for development checklist
 - debug the error in .tex file of the full report and thai article in pre-cambrian.tex
+- list of symbols and glossaries
+- documentation for LaTeXing

+## Done!
 - watermarking in the full report file when the author would like to have `draftreport` option.
-- documentation for LaTeXing